 Advancements in molecular genetics are leading to the development of less invasive and improved diagnostic testing.
 In many cases, lumbar punctures and other invasive tests can be avoided in favor of blood tests and urine tests.

 While most neurogenetic conditions cannot be cured, they can be managed in ways that reduce symptoms and improve quality of life.
-The Riley Neurogenetics Program at IU Health uses a multidisciplinary approach that includes emerging therapies and interventions from adaptive technology, audiology, behavioral psychology, education, neuropsychology, occupational therapy, physical therapy, social work and speech therapy.
+The Riley Neurogenetics Program at IU Health uses a multidisciplinary approach that includes emerging therapies and interventions from adaptive technology, audiology & speech therapy, behavioral psychology, education, neuropsychology, occupational therapy, physical therapy and social work.

 When your child comes to the Riley Neurogenetics Program at IU Health for treatment, he or she will get access to the full range of care available from the Neurology Department at Riley at IU Health.
 Your child will be cared for by a team of specialists, including a dually board certified specialist in neurology and genetics.